One Set of Rules for All Property Interests

 This chapter applies to disclaimers of any interest in or power over property, whenever created.

 A.R.S. § 14-10003The phrase "whenever created" is the key.
-It means there is no cutoff date.
-A property interest established under a trust drafted in 1985 follows the same disclaimer procedures as one created under a will signed last month.
-This retroactive reach gives families and their advisors confidence that one consistent framework governs every disclaimer situation they may encounter.
+There is no cutoff date.
+A property interest from a trust drafted in 1985 follows the same procedures as one created last month.
+Once a disclaimer takes effect, the law treats the disclaimant as though the interest never passed to them.

 What Kinds of Interests Can Be Disclaimed

-The scope is deliberately broad.
-It covers any interest in property, including inheritances under a will, distributions from a trust, beneficiary designations on retirement accounts or life insurance, interests passing through intestate succession, and jointly held property.
-It also covers powers over property, such as a power of appointment granted in a trust instrument.
+The scope is broad on purpose.
+It covers inheritances under a will, distributions from a trust, and beneficiary designations on retirement accounts or life insurance.
+It also covers interests passing through intestate succession and jointly held property.

-This breadth means a person can disclaim virtually any property right that passes to them, provided they follow the procedures set out in the remaining sections of this chapter.
-The disclaimer must be in writing, timely, and the person must not have already accepted the property or any of its benefits.
+This breadth means a person can disclaim virtually any property right that passes to them.
+The disclaimer must be in writing and timely.
+The disclaimant must not have already accepted the property or any of its benefits.